 Credit Losses - In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
-The ASU significantly changed how entities measure credit losses on most financial assets.
+The ASU significantly changes how entities will measure credit losses on most financial assets.
 The Company adopted ASU 2016-13 effective January 1, 2020 and recorded a cumulative effect adjustment to retained earnings of \$0.4 million related to the adoption of ASU 2016-13; prior periods have not been adjusted.
-Under this new accounting standard, beginning January 1, 2020, a provision for expected credit losses for groups of billed and unbilled receivables and contract assets that share similar risk characteristics is recorded based on an evaluation of historical loss experience, current conditions, and reasonable and supportable forecasts.
+Under this new accounting standard, beginning January 1, 2020, an allowance for expected credit losses for groups of billed and unbilled receivables and contract assets that share similar risk characteristics is recorded based on an evaluation of historical loss experience, current conditions, and reasonable and supportable forecasts.
 Accounts are written off when it becomes apparent that such amounts will not be collected, generally when amounts are past due by greater than one year.
 Generally, the Company does not require collateral or charge interest on accounts receivable.
-Accounts receivable were reported net of a provision for credit loss of \$2.8 million and \$1.4 million at September 30, 2020 and December 31, 2019, respectively.
+Accounts receivable were reported net of an allowance for doubtful accounts of \$2.5 million and \$1.4 million at March 31, 2020 and December 31, 2019, respectively.

-The change in the provision for credit loss was driven by the \$0.4 million from the adoption of ASU 2016-13 and incremental losses in the current year including an immaterial impact of COVID-19 as the Company made an adjustment to increase expected credit loss rates subsequent to the adoption.
-The impact resulting from the increased credit loss rates did not have a material effect on the Company's consolidated financial statements, and is reflected in the amounts noted above.
+Subsequent to adoption, the Company considered the impact of COVID-19 on its historical credit loss rates and made an adjustment to increase expected credit loss rates.
+The impact resulting from the increased credit loss rates did not have a material effect on the Company's consolidated financial statements.